PhilipAB/vsc-mock-backend/README.md

 );
 ```

-And finally we will insert the course user relation table to resolve the many-to-many relationship:
+Now we will insert the course user relation table to resolve the many-to-many relationship:
 ```
 CREATE TABLE CourseUserRelation (
     u_id INT,